echosaber/HealthCheckUtility/README.md

 - The amount of free/max memory and the amount of free/max space on disk
 - **Below data is pulled from the JSS Summary**
 - Web App Directory, Java Vendor, Database size and large SQL Tables
-- Password Strength, Clustering and Activation Code Expiration
+- Password Requirement Strength, Clustering and Activation Code Expiration
 - Change Management Info, Tomcat Info, Log Flushing Settings and Login/Logout Hook Info
 - Checks for mismatching database tables
 - OS, Java, and Tomcat Version